DOSull/Geographical-Computing/README.md

 When we come to the final assignment it will be more effective to work in an *Integrated Development Environment* (IDE) such as [PyCharm](https://www.jetbrains.com/pycharm/) and use a version control tool such as [git](https://git-scm.com/).

 All these tools are freely available for all platforms (although there are a few wrinkles and variations between platforms).
-If you wish to replicate the lab set up on a personal machine, you can use this [requirements file](other-stuff/gisc425.yaml) along with these instructions to [install the conda virtual environments management tool](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html), and to [create an environment from a file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+If you wish to replicate the lab set up on a personal machine, follow [these instructions](labs/week-1/labs/week-1/setting-up-the-gisc-425-environment.ipynb).

 ## Course learning objectives (CLOs)
 1. manage, analyse, visualize and present spatial data using a range of programming tools